 State Drug Crimes and Penalties

-- Federal law differs from state law in that it typically punishes larger, interstate drug trafficking operations.
+Drug laws are created and enforced at both the state and federal levels.
+Federal law differs from state laws in that it typically punishes larger, interstate drug trafficking operations.

-- It is best to contact a criminal defense attorney who has experience fighting drug charges in your local area, as they will be familiar with your jurisdiction’s laws.
+States draft their own laws to punish drug offenses; so, while similar, these crimes and their resulting penalties can vary widely by state.
+Because of this, it’s best to contact a criminal defense attorney who has experience fighting drug charges in your local area, as they will be familiar with your jurisdiction’s laws.

 The federal government enforces U.S. drug laws primarily through the Drug Enforcement Agency (DEA).
 Whereas the DEA is concerned with punishing more sophisticated drug operations across state lines, state drug crimes tend to focus more on possession than the trafficking of large quantities.

-Indeed, this is an unfortunate development, but it could be worse.
+This is an unfortunate development, but it could be worse.
 Here, you weren’t crossing state lines or trafficking large quantities of drugs.
 As such, you won’t be charged with any federal crimes.
 If it’s your first offense, you’ll likely be charged with simple possession of a controlled substance, a misdemeanor.
 You’ll pay a small fine and be on your way.
 While this is one example of a lesser state crime, that does not mean that state drug charges cannot involve serious criminal penalties.

 Common State Drug Crimes

-Here are two drug crimes that are commonly charged at the state level, along with their inherent penalties:
+There are two drug crimes that are commonly charged at the state level, along with their inherent penalties:

 The punishments for violating state drug laws run the gamut from fines to significant prison time, depending on the type of drug, the amount in your possession, and whether this is your first offense or if you have prior convictions.

-- Drug Trafficking: Drug trafficking is not limited solely to federal law.
+Drug trafficking is not limited solely to federal law.
 State law enforcement can use the weight of the seized drugs to say that you had the intent to distribute.
 Like federal law, drug trafficking tends to invoke harsher prison sentences.
 However, unlike federal courts, state judges have more discretion in determining penalties for drug crimes.

 Keep in mind that all states have different laws and sentencing guidelines.
 Drug convictions are no different.
 For this reason, it’s essential to speak to an attorney with experience in the jurisdiction where you’ve been charged.
-Many attorneys hold free consultations where they will gather the necessary facts, and you can determine if they are the right fit for your legal needs.
+Most attorneys hold free consultations where they will gather the necessary facts, and you can determine if they are the right fit for your legal needs.

 Finding the Right Criminal Defense Attorney

-You can search for a Drug & Alcohol Violations attorney in or around your local area.
+Search the Super Lawyers directory for a drug & alcohol violations attorney in or around your local area.